mui/mui-x/docs/data/data-grid/accessibility/accessibility.md

 - Europe: [EAA](https://ec.europa.eu/social/main.jsp?catId=1202) (European Accessibility Act)

 WCAG 2.1 has three levels of conformance: A, AA, and AAA.
-Level AA meets the most commonly encountered conformance guidelines.
-This is the most common target for organizations so what we aims to support very well.
+Level AA exceeds the basic criteria for accessibility and is a common target for most organizations, so this is what we aim to support.

 The [WAI-ARIA Authoring Practices](https://www.w3.org/WAI/ARIA/apg/patterns/grid/) provide valuable information on how to optimize the accessibility of a data grid.